UnionVMS/UVMS-Frontend/README.md

 The build process uses grunt-dom-munger to pull script references from the index.html:

 * To prevent a script or stylesheet from being included in concatenation, put a `data-concat="false"` attribute on the link or script tag.
-This is currently applied for the `livereload.js` and `less.js` script tags.

 * To prevent a script or link tag from being removed from the finalized `index.html`, use a `data-remove="false"` attribute.